onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 instance within an OpenStack cloud.
 (See https://docs.openstack.org/developer/heat/template_guide/openstack.html#OS::Nova::Server.)

-Four properties of this resource must follow the ONAP parameter naming convention.
+The following four properties of the OS::Nova::Server must follow the ONAP parameter naming convention.
 The four properties are:

 1. image